amostantan/Faulty-Bearing-Diagnosis-Pico4ML/README.md

 <img src="Arduino_Images/Arduino_Ops.jpg" alt="Alt text" width="800"/>

-In the file named - 'MachineDetection.ino', change the operations to the operations used during Model Training.
+In the file named - 'MachineDetection.ino', change the operations to the operations used during Model Training as shown on the figure above.
 However, do take note of the supported operations in TFLite Micro.

 <img src="Arduino_Images/Arduino_Std.jpg" alt="Alt text" width="800"/>